-- The historic site is open from 9 a.m. to 5 p.m.
+- The historic site is open from 9:00 a.m. to 5:00 p.m.
 Thursday through Monday.
-The park is closed on Tuesdays, Wednesdays, Thanksgiving, Christmas and New Year's Day. - There is no entrance fee required to enter the park, however there is a nominal fee for museum admission. - All plants, animals and park property are protected.
-Collection, destruction or disturbance is prohibited. - Pets must be well-behaved and kept on a handheld leash no longer than six feet at all times.
-Pets are not permitted in the museum. - Become a volunteer!
-For more information inquire at the museum. - Florida's state parks are committed to providing all visitors equal access to all facilities and programs.
-Should you need assistance to enable your participation, please contact the administrative office at 850-487-7989.
+The park is closed on Tuesdays, Wednesdays, Thanksgiving, Christmas and New Year's Day. - There is no entrance fee required to enter the park.
+However, there is a nominal fee for museum admission. - All plants, animals and park property are protected.
+Collection, destruction or disturbance is prohibited. - Pets must be well behaved and kept on a handheld leash no longer than six feet at all times.
+Pets are not permitted in the museum. - Become a volunteer.
+Inquire at the museum. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the administrative office at (850) 922-6007.